Rupee Price Tops $0.0058 on Major Exchanges (RUP)

 - GPU Coin (GPU) traded up 18.5% against the dollar and now trades at $0.0352 or 0.00000364 BTC.

-Rupee (RUP) is a proof-of-stake (PoS) coin that uses the Scrypt hashing algorithm.
-It was first traded on May 4th, 2017.
-Rupee’s total supply is 37,348,800 coins.
+Rupee (CRYPTO:RUP) is a proof-of-stake (PoS) coin that uses the Scrypt hashing algorithm.
+Its launch date was May 4th, 2017.
+Rupee’s total supply is 37,362,000 coins.
+Rupee’s official website is rupeeblockchain.org.
+Rupee’s official Twitter account is @RupeeBlockchain.
 The Reddit community for Rupee is /r/rupeeblockchain and the currency’s Github account can be viewed here.
 Rupee’s official message board is medium.com/rupeeblockchainblog.
-The official website for Rupee is rupeeblockchain.org.
-Rupee’s official Twitter account is @RupeeBlockchain.

-Rupee can be purchased on these cryptocurrency exchanges: CoinExchange and CryptoBridge.
+Rupee can be bought or sold on these cryptocurrency exchanges: CryptoBridge and CoinExchange.
 It is usually not possible to buy alternative cryptocurrencies such as Rupee directly using US dollars.
-Investors seeking to trade Rupee should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Investors seeking to acquire Rupee should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Rupee using one of the exchanges listed above.

 Receive News & Updates for Rupee Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Rupee and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.